jetbrains-academy/Testing-Course/introduction/introduction/what is selenium webdriver/task.md

 all the tests we write may be run for different browsers.

-There's another side to its versatility, too: the browser will perform the same actions, no matter what programming language was used invoke these methods.
+There's another side to its versatility, too: the browser will perform the same actions, no matter what programming language was used to invoke these methods.
 Actually, Selenium WebDriver supports a lot of programming languages, though most popular in the industry are Java and Python.